iamafram/qr_code_generator/README.md

 # qr_code_generator

-As indicated by his name, qr_code_generator is a simple program in python who generate a qr cod.
+As indicated by his name, qr_code_generator is a simple program in python who generate a qr code.

 ## Installation